What are some things you have to look for while buying dumbbells? Even though they’re quite simple, there are some aspects you should be aware of.

 Like it or not, looks matter.
 It’s not a super important point but it’s certainly something to look for.
 Let’s say you’ve got the choice between two pairs of dumbbells.
 They’re functionally the same but one looks better.
 You will likely go for the one you think looks better.

 A better looking gym is a place you want to go more often.
 Working out more often means you’ll get into a better shape, you’ll be stronger and healthier.
 That’s the whole reason for building a home gym in the first place.
-So why not just get the set that looks that little bit better and get yourself in a better shape.
+So why not just get the set that looks that little bit better and makes you want to work out more often and get yourself in a better shape.

 7. Brand, Warranty and customer service